RonFrancesca/AnalysisEssentiamodels-MTGJamendodataset/README.md

 ## MTG jamendo dataset

-More information about the MTG jamendo dataset can be found at the following link: https://github.com/MTG/mtg-jamendo-dataset
+More informatio about the MTG jamendo dataset and the dataset can be found at the following links: https://github.com/MTG/mtg-jamendo-dataset

 ## Author